 Common mold symptoms include respiratory distress (coughing, sneezing, shortness of breath, asthma, etc.), nose and throat irritation, nasal or sinus congestion, runny nose, eye distress (itchiness, redness, burning, watery), headaches, sensitivity to light, and skin rashes, redness, or irritations.

 Why Does Mold Grow on Clay?

 It is incredibly common for mold to grow on clay as it is a natural material.
-Different types of mold can grow on different types of clay and there are many different variants that will determine what type of mold grows.
+Different types of mold can grow on different types of clay, and many different variants will determine what type of mold grows.
 For example, heat and moisture are two big factors for mold growth, alongside the length of time the clay is left there.
-Two of the most common types of mold that can be found are green mold, which can actually be seen as a good thing as it can add moisture (and plasticity) to the clay, and black mold, which is more tricky as it has a darker colorant.
-Porcelain often attracts these dark molds and should be thoroughly wedged before using.
+Two of the most common types of mold that can be found are green mold, which can be seen as a good thing as it can add moisture (and plasticity) to the clay, and black mold, which is more tricky as it has a darker colorant.
+Porcelain often attracts these dark molds and should be thoroughly wedged before using them.
 The mold often burns off in the kiln, so you should still be left with a pristine white.
-Often clay that has been left for a very long time will have developed some kind of mold on it.
+Often clay that has been left for a very long time will have developed some mold on it.